 Welcome to The Left Room

 Welcome to The Left Room, the website of UK crime writer Steve Mosby.
-I’m the author of seven books: Dark Room (2012); Black Flowers (2011); Still Bleeding (2009); Cry for Help (2008); The 50/50 Killer (2007); The Cutting Crew (2005); and The Third Person (2003).
-My eighth novel, The Nightmare Place, will be published in June 2014.
-My work has been widely translated.
+I’m the author of eight books: The Nightmare Place (2014); Dark Room (2012); Black Flowers (2011); Still Bleeding (2009); Cry for Help (2008); The 50/50 Killer (2007); The Cutting Crew (2005); and The Third Person (2003).
+I’m currently working on my ninth novel.
 In 2012, I won the CWA Dagger in the Library.
-Get more information about my novels via the links to the right, along with reviews, cover art, links to events I’m attending, and a handful of short stories.
+Get more information about my novels via the links to the right or below, along with reviews, cover art, links to events I’m attending, and a handful of short stories.

 There is a randomly-updated blog of sorts here.
-Alternatively, you can keep track of me in the usual places, listed at the top, or get in touch via my email.
+Alternatively, you can keep track of me in the usual places, listed at the top, or please feel free to get in touch via my email.

 If you’re interested in buying any of my books, here is a great link for finding bookshops in your area.
 They should also be available as ebooks from the usual places.